ei-ds/git/README.md

 `[['dist/**/*.{js,css}', '!**/*.min.*']]`: include all `js` and `css` files in the `dist` directory and its sub-directories excluding the minified version.

+#### `doPush`

+Must be a `Boolean`.
+If set to `true` the commit created will be pushed to the remote, if set to `false` the changes are just committed but not pushed.
+In this case, a call to `git push` has to be done manually.
+This allows to create multiple commits and push them at once to trigger only one workflow/pipeline starting on the CI.

 ### Examples

 When used with the [@semantic-release/changelog](https://github.com/semantic-release/changelog) or [@semantic-release/npm](https://github.com/semantic-release/npm) plugins:
-- The [@semantic-release/changelog](https://github.com/semantic-release/changelog) plugin must be called first in order to update the changelog file so the `@semantic-release/git` and [@semantic-release/npm](https://github.com/semantic-release/npm) plugins can include it in the release.
+- The [@semantic-release/changelog](https://github.com/semantic-release/changelog) plugin must be called first in order to update the changelog file so the `@ei-ds/git` and [@semantic-release/npm](https://github.com/semantic-release/npm) plugins can include it in the release.
-- The [@semantic-release/npm](https://github.com/semantic-release/npm) plugin must be called second in order to update the `package.json` file so the `@semantic-release/git` plugin can include it in the release commit.
+- The [@semantic-release/npm](https://github.com/semantic-release/npm) plugin must be called second in order to update the `package.json` file so the `@ei-ds/git` plugin can include it in the release commit.

 ```json
 {